LauraMansier/ArableLandscape-PestControl/README.md

-# AgroLandscape-PestControl
+# ArableLandscape-PestControl

 ![Model description](https://github.com/user-attachments/assets/20394839-a73e-4bcc-9e45-5a9dc866cf2f)

 ## Overview
-This repository contains the code for modeling the dynamics of pest-regulating hoverflies (*Diptera: Syrphinae*) and their aphid prey across various agricultural and non-crop habitats.
+This repository will contain the code for modeling the dynamics of pest-regulating hoverflies (*Diptera: Syrphinae*) and their aphid prey across various agricultural and non-crop habitats.
 The model simulates how different landscape compositions, including early-season crops, late-season crops, flower-rich field margins, and woody areas, affect the survival and effectiveness of hoverflies as natural pest control agents.
 For an in-depth model description, please check out our publication:

 Mansier, L & van Rijn, P.C.J.
 (In press).
 Agricultural landscape management for natural pest control. *Journal of Applied Ecology*